”When will my order be delivered?”

 Having a good understanding of return shipping costs will be vital.

-You can create a smooth return experience for your customers by ensuring you have a strategy for accounting for and handling returns.
+You can create a smooth return experience for your customers by ensuring you have a strategy for ecommerce accounting for and handling returns.

 You can manage return shipping labels in three ways: